vercel/next.js/docs/api-reference/data-fetching/get-static-props.md

 The `redirect` object allows redirecting to internal or external resources.
 It should match the shape of `{ destination: string, permanent: boolean }`.

+By default, any query parameters from the original request will be stripped during the redirect.
+If you would like to keep these, you can set `forwardQueryParams: true`.
+If you also provide query parameters in the `destination` property, those will take precendence over parameters from the request.

 In some rare cases, you might need to assign a custom status code for older `HTTP` clients to properly redirect.
 In these cases, you can use the `statusCode` property instead of the `permanent` property, **but not both**.
 You can also set `basePath: false` similar to redirects in `next.config.js`.

 ```js